Hans Brinker, or The Silver Skates: Popular culture: the legend of the boy and the dike

 A short story within the novel has become well known in its own right in popular culture.
 The story, read aloud in a schoolroom in England, is about a Dutch boy who saves his country by putting his finger in a leaking dike.
 The boy stays there all night, in spite of the cold, until the villagers find him and repair the dike.

 Found in Chapter 18 "Friends in Need", the boy and the story are called simply "The Hero of Haarlem".
 Although the hero of the dike-plugging tale is nameless in the book, Hans Brinker's name has sometimes erroneously been associated with the character.

 This small tale within Hans Brinker or The Silver Skates has generated numerous versions and adaptations in media.
-American poet Phoebe Cary—at whose New York City literary gatherings Dodge was a regular guest—wrote a lengthy poem about it called "The Leak in the Dike", published posthumously in 1873, which has been widely anthologized in books of poetry for schoolchildren.
+American poet Phoebe Cary—at whose New York City literary gatherings Dodge was a regular guest—wrote a lengthy poem about it called "The Leak in the Dike", published posthumously in 1873, which was subsequently widely anthologized in books for schoolchildren during the period through the 1920s.
 Cary also gave the boy a name: Peter.

 The tale has also inspired full-fledged children's books of its own, which include: